curateteaching/digitalpedagogy/keywords/labor.md

 * Creators and Affiliations:  Geoffrey Rockwell

 Written primarily for "evaluators" of digital work for promotion and tenure, the Short Guide provides a checklist of questions to ask about a project, what to look for in evaluating a project, and ideas for finding "experts" to consult about digital work.
 Substantially more specific than the MLA Guidelines above, the Short Guide emphasizes substantially different priorities as well, including a sharper focus on competitive funding and external review.
 Invite students to adapt the two sets of guidelines into evaluation rubrics.
 Have them use the two sets of guidelines to evaluate a published/public project.
 Does the project get different marks based on which set of guidelines is used to evaluate it?
 Have them use the rubrics for peer-evaluation of student projects in the classroom.
 Which rubric is geared more toward advocating for the interests of the people doing the project, and which toward protecting the interests of the evaluator or the institution?

+REBECCA: From this description, it sounds like you have an assignment in mind already that uses this artifact and the previous artifact.
+Would it be better to use that as your artifact?
+Although these are separate artifacts, they seem to play a similar role.

 ###ìThe Ladies Vanishî###
 ![screenshot](images/labor-ladiesvanish.jpg)